CagySloth/COMP4801/README.md

 # COMP4801
 source .venv/bin/activate

-Certainly!
-Below is the full **Section 3: Scripts Documentation** written in clean **Markdown format**, suitable for direct pasting into your `README.md`.
-It includes all scripts from the `algorithms/` and `dataset/` directories, with detailed descriptions, parameters, usage examples, and suggested values.

----

 ## 📜 Scripts Documentation

 This section describes the command-line tools included in this project.
 These scripts allow you to simulate haplotype sequencing data, convert TSV files to NumPy formats, and run various phasing algorithms.